jestjs/jest/docs/CLI.md

 Alias: `-o`.
 Attempts to identify which tests to run based on which files have changed in the current repository.
 Only works if you're running tests in a git/hg repository at the moment and requires a static dependency graph (ie. no dynamic requires).

+### `--passWithNoCoverage`

+Allows the test suite to pass when no files are found in coverage matching on defined in coverageThreshold.

 ### `--passWithNoTests`

 Allows the test suite to pass when no files are found.